 The Moomin stories are some of the weirdest and most inventive children’s books out there, and much beloved, especially in the Moomin family’s native Finland, where there is an entire theme park called Moomin World.
 Something rational tells us that we might want to work on getting the entire existing oeuvre readily available in the states before we start clamoring for more, but we feel like clamoring nonetheless.

-Though best known outside her home country of Finland for the series of children’s books she wrote featuringthe Moomins, Tove Jansson was also a wonderful writer of adult fiction.
+Though best known outside her home country of Finland for the series of children’s books she wrote featuring the Moomins, Tove Jansson was also a wonderful writer of adult fiction.
 Featuring an old woman and her six-year-old granddaughter, The Summer Book retains the warmth and quirkiness of her children’s stories, but adds a layer of Nordic melancholy to the mix.
 There is no plot to speak of – Sophia and her grandmother simply share a summer on an island, talking, eating, laughing and exploring – yet this remains a charming and beautiful book, with prose that sparkles from beginning to end.

-Best Loved Finnish Children’s Books
+Best Loved Children’s Books In Finland

 - Lena Krohn, the Minerva books

-- winners of the Finlandia Prize
+- Winners of the Finlandia Prize

 - and also the Finlandia Junior award